evansibok/super-duper-articles/001-Typescript/intro-to-typescript.md

 In this example, `Color.RED` takes on the value of `100`, and since the values of `YELLOW` and `BLUE` aren't explicitly defined, they would become `101` and `102` respectively.

-> Note that you can assign whatever value you want to an Enum.
+> You can assign whatever value you want to an Enum.
 The values aren't restricted to just numbers, they could also be strings.

 ### **Conclusion**:

 Typescript, which was first introduced in 2012 by Microsoft has become an incredible tool for Javascript developers, permitting type checking during development to prevent unforeseen errors.
 As more developers and organizations continue to adopt it and in addition to it being open-source, its popularity is bound to keep increasing.
 Whether you choose to use it in your project or not is entirely up to you.

 If you however choose to adopt it, you would find a wealth of information on the [Official Typescript Documentation](https://www.typescriptlang.org/docs/).

 If there are other typescript topics you'd like me to write on, you can drop a comment below 👇